 Open House Don’ts

 Don’t: Create any distractions in the home.
 There are some tricks that home sellers sometimes enlist to add to the appeal of the home: lit candles, fresh-baked cookies, fresh flowers.
 But some sellers go to the extreme and employ some unsuccessful, over-the-top tactics.
 Live entertainment is fun and can draw a crowd, but it can distract from the real purpose of presenting the home to a serious buyer.

 Sex Toys are Us

 We love pets, but sometimes it can be a bit much, like three cockatoos, even though they say “Hello!” all together at the same time and are beyond cute.
-Coupled with a cat, you essentially have a “Tom and Jerry” situation.
+Coupled with a cat, you mostly have a “Tom and Jerry” situation.
 No doubt, unique, but, if possible, better to avoid.
 How about not leaving the cat or dog food out, or, maybe, just giving the litter a cleaning?
 Always appreciated!

 Light a match, open a window, or if you have to; Febreze for the life of g-d.
 Candles are readily available and elevate your open house.
 Perhaps, if you want to take it to another level, most of us love chocolate chip cookies baked fresh.